etriowidodo/java/eightball/README.txt

 due to bad error handling, if you specify a fiasdfsasslename instead of an integer as the argument, it shows the contents of the file.
 (For simplicity, the user input comes from the command-line argument.
 What would happen if it came from a web form?)
-Try:
+Try:asdfadfa

 java EightBall /etc/passwd         (on Unix) java EightBall C:\autoexec.bat     (on Windows)